Last Updated on August 28, 2024 by Maged kamel

 Derive the P and F relation as cash flow moment.

-How to derive the value of present value and future value of a deposit?
+How do we derive the present value and future value of a deposit?

-We have a timeline arranged from t=0 to t=n, the Timeline in a year.
-We have a deposit at time t=0 with, the present value P value acting downwards. using the similarity of the Cash flow and moment diagram, we expect to receive future value inflow at t=n, which is represented by an upward arrow (+F) as income.
+We have a timeline from t=0 to t=n, the Timeline in a year.
+We have a deposit at time t=0 with the present value P value acting downwards.
+Using the similarity of the Cash flow and moment diagram, we expect to receive future value inflow at t=n, which is represented by an upward arrow (+F) as income.

-The sum of moments at the pivot point at t=0 should be equal to zero, we have a moment from the present value=(-p)*(1+i)^0, while the moment due to the Future value =+F(1+i)^-n, since the pivot point is at the left of +F, and the time elapsed is (-n) measured to the left from F.
+The sum of moments at the pivot point at t=0 should equal zero.
+We have a moment from the present value = (-p)*(1+i) 0, while the moment due to the Future value =+F(1+i)- n since the pivot point is at the left of +F, and the time elapsed is (-n) measured to the left from F.

-Considering the sum of moments=0, then we have P*(1) due the exponent is set equal to zero, equal to F*(1+i)^-n, which can be modified to be P=F/(1+i)^n, that is the known relation.
+Considering the sum of moments=0, we have P*(1) because the exponent is set equal to zero, equal to F*(1+i) โn.
+This can be modified as P=F/(1+i) n, the known relation.

 The writing indicates the following points: P is a downward force considered (-P), while F is upward.
-The pivot point A is located at t=0, at a distance =0 from the force (-P).
-That point, it is a point that is located at the left of F and with distance =-n.
+The pivot point A is at t=0, at a distance =0 from the force (-P).
+That point is located at the left of F and has a distance =-n.

 The pivot point B is at t=n, at a distance =n, from the force (P).
 The sum of forces in the case of cash flow in the Y- Y-direction does not equal zero, as we will see in the next slide.
 The P and F relation as cash flow moments is used to get the expression for P.